 The issue in Thunderbird Mobile Club v.
-City of Wilsonville 54 was whether a city could impose more stringent standards on mobile home park operators than those imposed by state law.
+City of Wilsonville was whether a city could impose more stringent standards on mobile home park operators than those imposed by state law.
 Under the state Residential Landlord and Tenant Act, the owner of a mobile home park who intends to sell or close the park must fulfill certain prerequisites.
-The city of Wilsonville went further and adopted an ordinance that imposed additional requirements on mobile home park owners who sought to sell or close a park.
+The city of Wilsonville went further and adopted an ordinance that imposed additional requirements on mobile home park owners.
 For example, the city required owners of mobile home parks who wished to close the park to obtain a "closure permit" from the city, file a closure impact report, and develop a relocation plan for the park residents.
 The owner of a mobile home park in Wilsonville who wished to sell the park challenged the legality of the city ordinance, arguing that the ordinance was preempted by the state law.

-The Oregon Court of Appeals disagreed.
-To reach that conclusion, the court applied the preemption test outlined above: first, whether the city charter authorized the local action, and second, because the laws at issue were substantive in nature, whether the local action conflicted with state law.
+The Oregon Court of Appeals disagreed with the mobile home park owner.
+To reach that conclusion, the court applied the preemption test outlined above: (1) whether the city charter authorized the local action; and (2) whether the local action conflicted with state law.
 The court first explained that the city ordinance was authorized by the city charter and then turned to the question whether the city ordinance conflicted with state law.
 The court answered in the negative.

 First, state law did not expressly preempt the city ordinance, because the Oregon Legislature did not unambiguously express an intent to preempt all local legislation on the subject.
 The court also explained that state law did not impliedly preempt the city's requirements, because state law and local law were not incompatible.
-Even though Wilsonville's ordinance imposed more requirements on the mobile home park owner than state law did, complying with both sets of requirements was not impossible, and thus the local law was not preempted.55
+Even though Wilsonville's ordinance imposed more requirements on the mobile home park owner than state law did, complying with both sets of requirements was not impossible, and thus the local law was not preempted.